Thairo Estrada Player Props: Giants vs. Blue Jays

 Thairo Estrada At The Plate

-- He ranks 35th in batting average, 69th in on base percentage, and 60th in slugging among qualifying hitters in MLB play.
+- Among qualifying batters in baseball, he ranks 46th in batting average, 80th in on-base percentage, and 67th in slugging.

-- In 22 games this year (34.4%), Estrada has picked up an RBI, and in five of those games (7.8%) he had two or more.
-He has also driven home three or more of his team's runs in two contests.
+- Estrada has had at least one RBI in 33.8% of his games this year (22 of 65), with more than one RBI five times (7.7%).
+He has also accounted for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.